 by Had Robinson

-Remove the engine from the frame and then remove the exhaust system, spark plug, cooling shroud, carburetor and redrive.
+Remove the engine from the frame and then remove the exhaust system, spark plug, cooling shroud (if present), carburetor, and redrive (if present).

 Top 80 ONLY This step is suggested for the Top 80 and any other motors which have an internal crankcase port that is used to power the fuel pump.
 Remove the carburetor and ROTATE the gasket between the carburetor and reed valve 180 degrees.
 Reattach the carburetor.
 This will block the port going into the carburetor and prevent possible damage to the fuel pump diaphragm in case the crankcase becomes over pressurized.
 If you are very careful and are certain you will not over-pressurize the crankcase, this step may be skipped.

 The engine can be pressurized through the spark plug opening (Top 80) or through the crankcase pulse port used to power the fuel pump.
 For the Top 80 (and any other motor which does not have an external pulse port), use the fitting of an engine compression test tool.
 Most of them have a check valve to hold the compression test value so it can be read.
 It might take a little ingenuity to fit it all together so that it works for you.